Simulate Early and Often With PTC Creo

 Simulation allows you to optimize your design, as opposed to iterating and then testing each of the iterations you come up with.
 You can create feasibility and optimization studies to achieve goals.
 For example, you may want to optimize part thickness to not exceed the maximum allowable stress.
 If you can measure it, you can optimize it.

-Simulation is a great tool, and basic simulation is well within the capabilities of any engineer.
-Your product will get to market faster if analysts can focus on five upper-level problems with a design you've gone a long way towards optimizing.
+Basic simulation is well within the capabilities of any engineer.
+Imagine how much faster your product will get to market if analysts can focus on five upper-level problems instead of 20 smaller ones.

 PTC Creo Simulate, integrated closely with PTC Creo Parametric, has comprehensive FEA (finite element analysis) capabilities to handle thermal and structural analysis.
 Simply apply your constraints, loads and forces, and the software gives you the results.
 Change inputs as you wish and continue on the road to your best product.